hugopendlebury/gribtoarrow/readme.md

 ## Performance
 The module is fast since it operates entirely in memory.
 In addition it releases the GIL to allow python threading.
 Currently it doesn't use threading in the C++ layer, this is because the author created the project using OSX and the default compiler on OSX doesn't include OMP, this can be done if required although for the reasons detailed below may not be needed.
-Since the main usage is from python it is anticipated the just releasing the GIL will be sufficient.
+Since the main usage is from python it is anticipated that just releasing the GIL will be sufficient.
-In addition since everything is extracted in memory and made available to arrow and hence the vast ecosystem of tools such as polars and pandas multiprocessing and partitioning of files can be utilised to also achieve parallism.
+In addition since everything is extracted in memory and made available to arrow and hence the vast ecosystem of tools such as polars, pandas and duckdb then multiprocessing and partitioning of files parquet can be utilised to also achieve a high degree of parallism.
 A test on a 2023 MacBook Pro extracted 230 million rows from a concatenated grib and wrote this to a parquet file in 6 seconds.

 ## Core functionality

 The main entry point is the GribReader class, which takes a string path to a grib file in the constructor.

-In addition GribReader has a fluent API which includes the following methods
+In addition GribReader has a fluent API which includes the following methods :-

-- withStations -> Pass an arrow table to this function which includes the columns "lat" and "lon" and the results will be filtered to the nearest location based on the provided co-ordinates.
+- withStations -> Pass an arrow table to this function which includes the columns "lat" and "lon" and the results will be filtered to the nearest location based on the provided co-ordinates. e.g. you might have a grib file at 0.5 resolution for every location of earth.
+Logically a lot of those locations will be at sea, so you could use this facility and specify a list of latitutdes and longitudes to restricte the amount of results returned.

 - withConversions -> Pass an arrow table with columns "parameterId", "addition_value", "subtraction_value", "multiplication_value", "division_value".
-The values will be used to perform computations on the data. e.g. The underlying grib might contain a parameter where the data is in Kelvin but you want the values in Celcius, passing a config table with these values will enable the conversions to be performed early in the data pipeline using the Apache Arrow Compute Kernel / module.
+The values will be used to perform computations on the data. e.g. The underlying grib might contain a parameter where the data is in Kelvin but you want the values to be in Celcius.
+Passing a config table with these values will enable the conversions to be performed early in the data pipeline using the Apache Arrow Compute Kernel / module.
 See the tests folder for examples.

 Grib reader is iterable so can be used in any for loop / generator / list comprehension etc..
 Each iteratation of the reader will return a GribMessage.